isntlee/Jellett-Gallery/README.md

 ### Back-End

 - **Django**
-    - [Django 3.1.1](https://www.djangoproject.com/) as python web framework for rapid development.
+    - [Django 3.1.1](https://www.djangoproject.com/) - As python web framework for rapid development.
-    - [Django Storages](https://django-storages.readthedocs.io/en/latest/) a collection of custom storage backends with django to work with boto3 and AWS S3.
+    - [Django Storages](https://django-storages.readthedocs.io/en/latest/) - A collection of custom storage backends with Django to work with boto3 and AWS S3.
-    - [Gunicorn](https://pypi.org/project/gunicorn/) WSGI HTTP Server for UNIX to aid in deployment of the Django project to heroku.
+    - [Gunicorn](https://pypi.org/project/gunicorn/) - WSGI HTTP Server for UNIX to aid in deployment of the Django project to Heroku.
 - **Heroku**
     - [Heroku](https://www.heroku.com) - Used for the app hosting.
 - **Python**
     - [Python 3.8.5](https://www.python.org/) - Used as for back-end programming.
-    - [Psycopg2](https://pypi.org/project/psycopg2/) as PostgreSQL database adapter for Python.
+    - [Psycopg2](https://pypi.org/project/psycopg2/) - As PostgreSQL database adapter for Python.
-    - [Pillow](https://pillow.readthedocs.io/en/stable/) as python imaging library to aid in processing image files to store in database.
+    - [Pillow](https://pillow.readthedocs.io/en/stable/) - As python imaging library to aid in processing image files to store in database.
 - **Databases**
-    - [PostgreSQL](https://www.postgresql.org/) for production database, provided by heroku.
+    - [PostgreSQL](https://www.postgresql.org/) - For production database, provided by Heroku.
-    - [SQlite3](https://www.sqlite.org/index.html) for development database, provided by django.
+    - [SQlite3](https://www.sqlite.org/index.html) - For development database, provided by Django.

 --